 I also found time to visit Copenhagen in Denmark with my mum for a long weekend.
 We spent our days eating, shopping and sightseeing, and Copenhagen was just as delightful as ever.
 Copenhagen is another all time-favourite of mine, and yet I still have not made a real guide to the city.

 Finally, Thomas and I were invited on a private press trip to Lithuania.
 We felt almost royale as we had our own designated driver, met up with local guides, lived at wonderful places and indulged in the local cuisine.
-We visited the exciting spa heaven of Lithuania, Druskininkai as well as Vilnius, with the exciting Uzupis which got its own post.
-(Vilnius will of course get its own post soon as well!)
+We visited the exciting spa heaven of Lithuania, Druskininkai as well as the historical and beautiful capital Vilnius and the exciting district Uzupis, which got a post own it’s own.

 Highlights: Finally getting to hike Besseggen.
 Exploring 2 new countries.
 Having some much needed quality time with my mum.

 After a hectic autumn it was time to focus at work again.
 I made a Christmas calendar at work, which took quite some time, interviewing different bus drivers.
 It was a fun addition to my regular tasks, and a nice way to get to know more of the people in NOR-WAY.

 Just as I thought my travel year was all done I was invited on a press trip to Bohuslän in Sweden, where our program consisted mostly in eating (fika and Swedish Christmas tables) and wellness (sauna, having a dip in the ocean and a hot tub) together with Jeanette from Reiseperler and Hanne Marit from Sekk og sandaler.